softcover/softcover_book/chapters/getting_started.md

 $ softcover publish
 ```

-\noindent You can now navigate to your book using your web browser, and in OS X you can open the book at the command line as well:
+\noindent You can now navigate to your book using your web browser, and in OS X and Linux you can open the book at the command line as well:

 ```console
 $ softcover open